aragon/dao-templates/kits/trust/README.md

   - Duration: One week

 - **Token (HEIRS)**: Arbitrary number of tokens
-  - 33% of HEIRS tokens are burnt.
+  - 34% of HEIRS tokens are blocked.
 This is so HEIRS votes always take their full duration, and are not immediately executed.
 If the beneficiary has passed away, then you need 66% of all remaining HEIRS holders to vote yes to transfer the funds

 - **Voting (HEIRS)**: All transfers have 1 year delay and the beneficiary can revoke the permission for the HEIRS holders to transfer funds
   - Support: 66%